Bowery/laravel-bowery-example/README.md

 An example Laravel application powered by Bowery.

 ## Short version
+0. git clone git@github.com:Bowery/laravel-bowery-example.git && cd laravel-bowery-example
 1. Type `bowery connect` to do an initial upload of your files.
+Wait until you see `Service web upload complete.
+Syncing file changes.` to disconnect.
 2. `bowery ssh web`, then run

 ```